 GameplayStatics

-Static class to handle common game-related functionality like playing sounds and spawning particle effects, spawning Actors, applying damage to Actors, getting playerpawn, playercontroller, etc. The bottom line is this class is very useful for all sorts of gameplay access.
+Static class to handle common game-related functionality like playing sounds and spawning particle effects, spawning Actors, applying damage to Actors, getting playerpawn, PlayerController, etc. The bottom line is this class is very useful for all sorts of gameplay access.
 All functions are static which means you don’t need to own a pointer to an instance of this class and can call functions directly from anywhere as seen below.

 Accessing GameplayStatics